AmateurECE/twardyece-repository/docs/Server/Backup.md

 # Restoring From a Backup

-Assuming the backups are in good condition, restoring from a backup is the opposite of sending a backup to the remote server:
+Assuming the snapshots are in good condition, we can restore by sending the snapshot back to the server and then creating a read/write snapshot from it:

 ```
-[~]$ btrfs send /mnt/Backup/snapshots/2025-02-02/@dataset | \
-  btrfs receive /mnt/Mount
+sudo btrfs subvolume snapshot snapshots/@dataset.20251201 @dataset
 ```

-The `@dataset` subvolume will be restored to the state it was in at the time of the 2025-02-02 snapshot, even if the source snapshot is an incremental snapshot.